Farzar

 Farzar is an American animated sci-fi fantasy sitcom created by Waco O'Guin and Roger Black for Netflix.
 The series premiered on July 15, 2022, and stars Dana Snyder, Lance Reddick, Kari Wahlgren, David Kaye, Jerry Minor, Carlos Alazraqui, and Grey DeLisle.
-On November 15, 2023, the series, along with Agent Elvis was canceled after one season.
+In 2023, season 2 was canceled on Netflix.
+A major contributing factor to this cancellation was the death of actor Lance Reddick, who voiced Renzo.

 Premise

 Farzar takes place on the planet Farzar, where the son of the villainous czar Renzo, Prince Fichael, has been placed in charge of the S.H.A.T.
 Squad.
 The team, consisting of him and his crew —the cyborg Scootie, conjoined twins Mal and Val Skullcrusher, and Farzar's top scientist Barry Barris— leave the protective dome of their city to protect the populace from the evil Bazarack.